Mario-gl7/Neuron/README.md

     - Segmentation
     - Diagnostic

-- Data folder contains all of the images & ROIs divided in folders.
-There's also a json_codes folder where the codes to extract the json from the diagnostic excel are.
+- Data folder contains a json_codes folder where the codes to extract the json from the diagnostic excel are.